UI5/renovate-config/CONTRIBUTING.md

 ### General Remarks

-You are welcome to contribute code to UI5 Renovate Preset in order to fix bugs or to implement new features.
+You are welcome to contribute code to UI5 Renovate Preset Config in order to fix bugs or to implement new features.

 There are three important things to know:

 1. You must be aware of the Apache License (which describes contributions) and **agree to the Developer Certificate of Origin (DCO)***.
 This is common practice in major open source projects.
 To make this process as simple as possible, we use *[CLA assistant](https://cla-assistant.io/)* for individual contributions.
 CLA assistant is an open source tool that integrates with GitHub very well and enables a one-click experience for accepting the DCO.
 For company contributors, special rules apply.
 See the respective section below for details.
 2. Follow our **[Development Conventions and Guidelines](docs/Guidelines.md)**.
 3. **Not all proposed contributions can be accepted**.
 Some features may just fit a third-party add-on better.
-The code must match the overall direction of UI5 Renovate Preset and improve it in a way to provide some "bang for the byte".
+The code must match the overall direction of UI5 Renovate Preset Config and improve it in a way to provide some "bang for the byte".
 For most bug fixes this is a given, but a major feature implementation first needs to be discussed with one of the committers; if possible, this should be someone who touched the related code or module recently.
 The more effort you invest, the better you should clarify in advance whether your contribution would match the project's direction.
 The best way would be to just open an enhancement ticket in the issue tracker to discuss the feature you plan to implement (make it clear that you intend to contribute).
 We will then forward the proposal to the respective code owner.
 This avoids disappointment.

 ### Developer Certificate of Origin (DCO)